velvia/velvia.github.io/about.md

 ## Interviews, WebCasts, Blogs

+Conviva blog post about Rust, atomics, concurrency - [The Concurrency Trap: How an Atomic Counter Stalled a Pipeline](https://www.conviva.com/platform/the-concurrency-trap-how-an-atomic-counter-stalled-a-pipeline/) (I am listed as co-author, though my coworker wrote most of it)

 I appeared on the Data Exchange podcast for [2023 Trends in Data Engineering and Infrastructure](https://thedataexchange.media/2023-trends-in-data) with good friends Ben Lorica and Jesse Andersen.

 Reactive Foundation blog post - [Decoupling Space: Create Flexibility by Embracing the Network](https://www.reactive.foundation/post/decouple-space-the-reactive-principles-explained) - my blog post on how Actors and message passing decouples space and allows for flexible app architecture